Your application can experience downtime for a number of reasons. This article helps you discover why and what you can do to remedy the problem.

 heroku releases

-Your application may be affected by an issue that would best be mitigated by modifying how your Heroku application is running on the platform.
+Your application can be affected by an issue that’s best mitigated by modifying how your Heroku application is running on the platform.
 Production Check is a great tool for ensuring that your app is ready to run on the platform in production.

 An active or recent incident could cause your application to be unavailable or unstable.
-You should check Heroku’s status site to see if your application is affected.
+Check Heroku’s status site to see if your application is affected.

-If you are still unable to determine why your application is down, get in touch with us via our support channels.
+If you still can’t determine why your application is down, get in touch with us via our support channels.